vickmuir/Backup/evault-oracle-plugin.md

 2. Extract the files from the package.
    ```
-   # cd /tmp
+   cd /tmp
-   # tar xvf Oracle-Plugin-Linux-x64-8.10.5249.tar
+   tar xvf Oracle-Plugin-Linux-x64-8.10.5249.tar
    ```
    {: pre}

 3. Go to the folder.
    ```
-   # cd Oracle-Plugin-Linux-x64-8.10.5249.xxxx
+   cd Oracle-Plugin-Linux-x64-8.10.5249.xxxx
    ```
    {: pre}

 4. Run the installation script.
    ```
-   # ./install.sh
+   ./install.sh
    ```
    {: pre}

 5. Follow the installation instructions on the screen.

-The Oracle plug-in performs an "inconsistent" whole database backup, that requires that the database runs in ARCHIVELOG mode.
+The Oracle plug-in performs an "inconsistent" whole database backup that requires that the database runs in ARCHIVELOG mode.
 The DBA needs to ensure that the database is in ARCHIVELOG mode before the backups are started.
-For more information, see the EVault Agent v8.0 for Linux and Oracle Plug-in - User Guide.
+For more information, see the EVault Agent v8.0 for Linux and Oracle plug-in - User Guide.
 {:important}

 ## Downloading user guide

-Connect to the {{site.data.keyword.BluSoftlayer_full}} network with {{site.data.keyword.BluVPN}} so that you can download the EVault Agent v8.0 for Microsoft Windows - Oracle plug-in Guide.pdf and the EVault Agent v8.0 for Linux and Oracle Plug-in - User Guide.pdf from [Downloadable EVault Documentation](http://downloads.service.softlayer.com/evault/Documentation/){:new_window}.
+Connect to the {{site.data.keyword.BluSoftlayer_full}} network with {{site.data.keyword.BluVPN}} so that you can download the user guide from the [Downloadable EVault Documentation](http://downloads.service.softlayer.com/evault/Documentation/){:new_window}.